Russian spy poisoning: What we know so far

-According to BBC Newsnight's diplomatic editor Mark Urban, in recent years Mr Skripal gave lectures at military academies offering insights into Russia's foreign military intelligence agency, the GRU.
+In recent years Mr Skripal is thought to have given lectures at military academies offering insights into Russia's foreign military intelligence agency, the GRU.

 A friend from college, Vladimir Svyatski, described Mr Skripal as "very active, with a positive attitude and creative".

-A former colleague, Oleg Ivanov, told the BBC he was "the life and soul of party".
+Former colleague Oleg Ivanov told the BBC he was "the life and soul of the party".

-His daughter, Yulia, would regularly travel to the UK from her home in Moscow to visit her father, relatives told the BBC.
+His daughter, Yulia, regularly travelled to the UK from her Moscow home to visit her father, relatives told the BBC.

 "She told me she liked everything [in the UK]," childhood friend Irina Petrova said.
 "They had an amazing place, and amazing house."

-She had an "excellent" relationship with her father, Ms Petrova said, and had been the "perfect kid", getting excellent grades at school.
+She had an "excellent" relationship with her father, Ms Petrova said, and had been the "perfect kid", achieving excellent grades at school.

 Ms Skripal, who friends say worked for multinationals including Nike and PepsiCo, was "always smiling, just like her mother", Ms Petrova added.

-What else do we know about the family?
+What more do we know about the family?

 Mr Skripal's wife, Liudmila, died in 2012 after suffering from cancer.
 His elder brother and son have died in the past two years.

-Some of the deaths, the family believe, were in suspicious circumstances.
+Some of the deaths, the family believe, happened in suspicious circumstances.